 Headquartered in San Francisco, Orrick divides its focus among three overlapping sectors: technology; energy and infrastructure; and finance.
 High profile clients include PayPal and Sony.
 And it’s billion-bucks stuff.
-Orrick’s London lawyers advised Revolut — a UK-based digital banking ‘unicorn’ — on its US expansion which completed last year.
+Orrick’s London lawyers recently advised Visa on its multi-billion-dollar acquisitions of fintech firms Currencycloud and Tink.
 They also advised German aerospace company Lilium on its $3.3 billion SPAC merger and represented KPMG on Carillion’s multi-billion-dollar insolvency proceedings.

 The firm has also appeared on mega deals across the pond.
 Orrick’s San Francisco and New York lawyers were involved in the $1.9 billion financing of renewable energy developer Primenergy’s Gemini Project which will see the construction of the largest solar and battery storage site of its kind.
-Its attorneys in Los Angeles advised on a $100 million green revenue bond offering whose proceeds will be used to construct an Oscars Museum.
-The Academy Museum of Motion Pictures is set to open in the California state before Christmas this year.
+Its attorneys in Los Angeles have also advised on a $100 million green revenue bond offering whose proceeds have been used to construct an Oscars Museum which opened last year.

 As is to be expected at a US firm, trainees “work hard and long”.
 Busy spells can be “overwhelming”, according to one rookie, “but supervisors encourage a work/life balance”.
 While office hours vary depending on department, overall trainees punch-in around 9am (US firms tend to start later) and typically leave around 9pm.
 And on the subject of hours, Orrick recently unveiled a new policy that allows lawyers to put up to 40 billable hours towards a holiday to ensure they can really “unplug” from corporate life.

-Trainees also praise the “open door policy”, particularly important considering Orrick’s non-open plan City office.
-Insiders say they enjoy “the privacy and comfort of your own office (shared with one or two people)”.
+This approachability is particularly impressive considering that Orrick doesn’t have an open-plan office – a fact that is much cherished by insiders who appreciate “the privacy and comfort of your own office (shared with one or two people)”.
 Plus we hear the view from the ninth floor of the firm’s “modern” and “very smart” London office is unparalleled.
 A downside is the lack of an in-house canteen; an upside is the “great location”, meaning employees can benefit from the plentiful restaurants close to St Paul’s Cathedral.

-With 25 offices in ten countries worldwide it’s surprisingly rare for trainees to be seconded abroad.
+With 27 offices in ten countries worldwide it’s surprisingly rare for trainees to be seconded abroad.
 Though one rookie reports spending four days each in Miami and San Francisco, it is more common for trainees to do a client secondment (about one fifth do one) at places like KPMG.